matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <div markdown="1">
 <h2 class="title"></h2>
 <h2>Verify artwork components</h2>
-During the pre-acquisition phase the buyer will have familiarised themselves with the details of the work and established what is important to its installation and conservation.
+During the pre-acquisition phase the buyer will have familiarized themselves with the details of the work and established what is important to its installation and conservation.
 Preliminary discussions will have taken place to clarify what is being offered as part of the purchase price.
 During this phase those elements are delivered, and the recipient will have the opportunity to check that what has been agreed has arrived and that it is in good condition.
 In some cases, the vendor may wait to deliver the certificate until after payment.
 </div>